-Students are responsible for providing print and electronic copies of the approved thesis to be deposited with the StFX Library and Archives Canada.
+Students are responsible for providing an electronic copy (in PDF format) of the approved thesis to be deposited with the StFXScholar.
 Students must also complete and submit the required 'StFX Thesis Non-exclusive License Form.'
-Please consult the 'Graduate Thesis Submission Guidelines' in Appendix 2.
+Please consult the 'Graduate Thesis Submission Guidelines' in Appendix 2 for how to do this.